-- A wide range of absorbency levels and sizes for Cherish Napkins (pantyliner to overnight)
+- A wide range of absorbency levels and sizes for Cherish Napkins that can offer daily protection (panty liners to long, overnight pads)

-- Nspire Cherish Pads are quite expensive, even compared to other organic pads
+- Nspire Pads are quite expensive, even compared to other organic options

 - Prices vary widely online (check carefully)

-- Some uncertainty about the company, and whether it’s legitimate, or not (it seems like a multi-level marketing scheme)
+- Some uncertainty about the company, and whether it’s legitimate, or not (it appears to be a multi-level marketing scheme)

-- Cherish Pads makes some outrageous claims about what they can do (reduce menstrual cramps for example).
+- The company makes some outrageous claims about what they can do (reduce menstrual cramps for example).

 - All-natural, but no organic certifications

-- Cherish Sanitary Pads contain a negative ion strip.
+- Cherish Sanitary Napkins contain a negative ion strip.
 According to some reports, it may contain low levels of radioactive material.

 - Reduce migraines